Skrapion/skrapion.github.io/content/posts/8-bit-valentine.md

   - cover.jpg
   - minecraft.jpg
 ---
-I tried to design a low-resolution T-shirt design for my Minecraft character.
-I didn't actually have enough resolution to make this design work in Minecraft, but luckily, real t-shirts have plenty of resolution!
+I tried to design a low-resolution T-shirt for my Minecraft character.
+I didn't actually have enough resolution to make this work in Minecraft, but luckily, real t-shirts have plenty of resolution!

 And I still ended up making a Minecraft skin that resembles this T-shirt :)